rust-lang/rust/README.md

 `cargo test` to run all tests.

-To run rustfmt after this, use `cargo run -- filename`.
+To run rustfmt after this, use `cargo run --bin rustfmt -- filename`.
 See the notes above on running rustfmt.
+To run cargo-fmt, use `cargo run --bin cargo-fmt`

 ## What style does Rustfmt use?